Renting Out A Room In Your House: A Landlord’s Guide

 In other cases, there might be conditions rather than restrictions.
 For example, it might be a requirement that a renter has independent access to the rental space.
 Or, as is the case in some municipalities you might need to get an inspection completed on the room before you can rent it out.

-Make sure your unused space complies with whatever regulations govern your area.
+Make sure your unused space complies with the regulations that govern your area.

 Renting Out A Room: Marketing And Discrimination